hari-yogesh-ram-0905/hari-yogesh-ram-0905/README.md

 ---

-### 💬 Quotes
+### 💬 Quotes I Live By

-> *“Transforming insights into impact through data.”*
+1. **“Transforming insights into impact through data.”**

-> *“Great analysts don’t just deliver dashboards — they discover decisions.”*
+2. **“Great analysts don’t just deliver dashboards — they discover decisions.”**

-> *“A true Data Analyst turns raw data into revelations — storytelling with evidence, not assumptions.”*
+3. **“A true Data Analyst turns raw data into revelations — storytelling with evidence, not assumptions.”**

 ---